Literary Analysis Essay

-The most common literary essay will fall in the word count of 500-700 words.
+The most common literary essay will fall in the word count of 500-700 words (How Many Pages Is a 500 Word Essay? – here standards of writing).
 These are usually split into three body paragraphs besides the introduction and conclusion.
 Each body paragraph needs to focus on a separate idea and be backed up with quotes from the text.
 You might also use quotes from other analytical papers, but it’s not recommended.

 Each body paragraph must begin with its own thesis that will be connected to the main one.
 This sentence should be short and clear, providing an introduction to the following arguments.

 It’s the last part of your essay so avoid bringing in anything new.
 Instead, use it as an opportunity to leave a good impression on the reader and summarize your points.
 To do this, repeat your thesis and main arguments but using new wording.
 Finally, make sure your essay sounds complete.

 - The role of Muslim philosophers of the 15th century in the development of literature worldwide.

 - The works of Charles Dickens were published in frequency of months and sometimes weeks.
 Why does such practice have no application in modern world of literature?

 - Beyond Good and Evil by Nietzsche was written more than a century ago.
 Why is this philosophical work still so easily applicable in modern society?